hluk/CopyQ/src/scriptable/README.md

 ###### mimeHidden (application/x-copyq-hidden)

-If set to `1`, the clipboard or item content will be hidden in GUI (notes and tags will be visible).
+If set to `1`, the clipboard or item content will be hidden in GUI.

+This won't hide notes and tags.

 E.g. if you run following, window title and tool tip will be cleared.